mbabynames search ✿

 Lee Beckett

-Put "noble and strong" next to "bee cottage" and you get a name that feels considered.
+Put "meadow" next to "bee cottage" and you get a name that feels considered.
 Lee Beckett works on paper and out loud.
 The longer Beckett (2 syllables) builds on the shorter Lee, giving the name forward momentum.

 Lee Orion